-We have a bit of a September birthday ritual in our house.
+We have a September birthday ritual in our house.

 Every year Graeme decides on a flavour or theme, and I bake him a birthday cake based around that.
 We’ve had all sorts over the years – doughnut, Biscoff (possibly the prettiest cake I’ve ever made!), Malteser…

-This year, Graeme tasked me with a pear and butterscotch combination, which seemed perfectly seasonal.
+This year I was tasked with pear and butterscotch.
+It sounded like a perfect seasonal combination!
 I was pretty pleased with how it came out, and since it’s National Cake Week I thought it would be fun to share the recipe with you.

 This cake really is a doddle to make.
-It’s a basic sponge, but the addition of the sliced on fruit on top adds a dash of drama that makes it look like it took a lot more work than it actually did!
+It’s a basic sponge, but adding the sliced on fruit on top adds a dash of drama that makes it look like it took a lot more work than it actually did!
 My favourite type of bake.

-The ground almonds add a subtle nuttiness to the cake that really complements the spiced pear flavour, and the whole thing just tastes so beautifully autumnal.
-The cake itself isn’t too sweet, but when you add the butterscotch it really comes to life!
-I recommend warming the butterscotch up before serving – we placed the jar in a bowl of hot water for a few minutes, but a few seconds in a microwave would work as well.
+The ground almonds add a subtle nuttiness to this cake that really complements the spiced pear flavour, and the whole thing just tastes so beautifully autumnal.
+This cake isn’t too sweet, but when you add the butterscotch it really comes to life!
+I recommend warming the butterscotch slightly before serving.
+We put the jar into a bowl of hot water for a few minutes, but a few seconds in a microwave would also work well.

-I used fairly firm conference pears for this so that they were easy to slice thinly, and they baked beautifully, but I think any pear that isn’t too soft would work well.
+I used fairly firm conference pears for this so that they were easy to slice thinly.
+They baked beautifully, but I think any pear that isn’t too soft would work well.